 What is periodontal surgery?

-Is often recommended when pockets are too deep to clean withdaily home care and a professional care routine.
-Usually when pockets are >5mm and there are no healing after non-surgical therapy despite very good oral hygiene.
+It is often recommended when pockets are too deep to clean with daily home care and a professional care routine.
+Usually when pockets are >5 mm and there is no healing after non-surgical therapy despite very good oral hygiene.

-Yes, the periodontist usually take measurements using aninstrument called periodontal probe and with the help of radiographic images,
+Yes, the periodontist usually takes measurements using an instrument called a periodontal probe and with the help of radiographic images.

 pockets.
 The surgery could be one of the following: